What is behavioural segmentation?

 Effective, data-informed behavioural segmentation has been made possible by the development of artificial intelligence.
 Powerful AI marketing analysis platforms can help deliver accurate and fast behavioural market segmentation.
 An all-in-one platform could, for example, collect behavioural data, create segment-based behaviour graphics and help deliver tailored content reports for each consumer segment.

-Benefits of behavioural segmentation
+Benefits of behavioral segmentation

 - Better targeting accuracy: You’ll be able to take advantage of different behaviours, and, knowing those, direct your marketing messages.
 For example, newer customers may be attracted to great introductory offers, while long-standing loyal customers may enjoy benefits from loyalty programs like an invitation to join an exclusive VIP club.